 It’s also worth noting that the free version of whiteboards doesn’t allow you to see who is currently viewing or editing the whiteboard, which is another downside for me.

-Microsoft Teams also let me create polls and use meeting recording and meeting transcription (but only in English).
+Microsoft Teams also lets me create polls and use meeting recording and transcription (but only in English).
+Conversely, paying users can:

 Overall, everything in MS Teams is neatly organized and one click away (if you don’t use whiteboards), which is great for big teams that can’t compromise on organized, streamlined communication.